tawney-kirkland/05-credit-recommender/README.md

 ## Findings

 #### Topic modeling and sentiment analysis of user reviews
-Topic modeling of approximately 2 million user reviews revealed seven core topics and the top words within each topic.
+Topic modeling of approximately 2 million user reviews revealed seven core topics and the top words within each topic, as shown in the table below.
+This analysis was really helpful as it enabled me to integrate details related to app experience and usability.

 <img width="900" alt="topics_table" src="https://user-images.githubusercontent.com/74927862/112393397-5f4f0600-8cd1-11eb-88df-8cc01fd85c06.png">

 Sentiment analysis of user reviews was used to provide an additional layer of insight across the seven topics.
-Below, we see that while the majority of reviews appear to be neutral, the share of negative reviews exceed positive reviews across most of the topics.
+The figure below shows the sentiment split for each of the review topics.

 <img width="800" alt="sentiment_by_topic" src="https://user-images.githubusercontent.com/74927862/112393532-9de4c080-8cd1-11eb-828e-fcdd6f423218.png">

-Interestingly, The Payments topic has a larger share of negative reviews than Bugs, suggesting an opportunity to improve Payments experience.
+Interestingly, The Payments topic has a larger share of negative reviews than Bugs, suggesting an opportunity to improve Payments experience for the apps in this analysis.

 #### Predicting app ratings using linear regression